Patrick Reed Champions Dinner: 2018 Champ Serves Cowboy Ribeye

 Related: US Masters golf betting tips 2019

-If Reed’s main course leaves anyone wanting more, he’s decided on a choice of tiramisu, crème brulee or cheesecake for dessert and it will all be washed down with a selection of wines for the Napa Valley.
+If Reed’s main course left anyone wanting more, he decided on a choice of tiramisu, crème brulee or cheesecake for dessert and it was all washed down with a selection of wines for the Napa Valley.

 He follows a long line of former champions to choose the Tuesday-night menu, after the first such dinner took place in 1952.